vinuesa/get_phylomarkers/README.md

 1. The pipeline is run by executing the main script *run_get_phylomarkers_pipeline.sh* inside a folder containing twin \*.fna and \*.faa FASTA files for orthologous **single-copy** CDSs and translation products. <!-- computed by the *get_homologues.pl -e* or *compare_clusters.pl* scripts of the **GET_HOMOLOGUES** suite.-->
 2. There are two **runmodes**: -R 1 (for phylogenetics) and -R 2 (for population genetics).
 3. The pipeline can be run on two **molecular types**: DNA or protein sequences (-t DNA|PROT).
 The latter is intended for the analysis of more divergent genome sequences, above the genus level.
-4. The **global molecular-clock hypothesis** can be evaluated for DNA (codon) alignments.
+4. The **global molecular-clock hypothesis** can be evaluated for DNA (codon) alignments (-R 1 -t DNA -K 1).
 It is not yet implemented for protein sequences.
 5. A **toy sequence dataset is provided** with the distribution in the test_sequences/ directory for easy and fast testing (~14 seconds on a commodity GNU/Linux desktop machine with 4 cores; see [INSTALL.md](INSTALL.md)).

 ### Basic usage examples